Skip to content

 check.that(

-lhs, # value or TraceSourceCacheLastField
+lhs, # Signal, literal, or TraceSourceCacheLastField

-op="is true", # operator: string or ops.DescriptiveOp
+op="is_true", # operator: canonical string or alias

 rhs=None, # comparison value (omit for unary ops)